mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "We are travelling at the speed of 298,000 of your miles per a second of your time—"that is the speed of your sunlight.
 But that is as nothing to the velocities of the ether vibrations."

 Sharrington's sight, hearing, smell and touch seemed to blend into one.
 He felt himself transfused as in a core of ardent and intolerable light.
-And the thought came to him that this must in- deed be death, and that it might even be some limbo in the "vast obscure," some hell.
+And the thought came to him that this must indeed be death, and that it might even be some limbo in the "vast obscure," some hell.

 He saw the same street, but now a house was being built close to his father's house.
-He gave a cry—he re- membered the building of that house years ago; it was before the era of films.
+He gave a cry—he remembered the building of that house years ago; it was before the era of films.
 A street car, drawn by horses, came swaying down the street.
-He saw his mother descend the steps—he bent his burning eyes upon the spinning mir- ror—how young she looked! how beau- tiful she was!
+He saw his mother descend the steps—he bent his burning eyes upon the spinning mirror—how young she looked! how beautiful she was!
 He saw himself, a school boy in knee-breeches, running up to embrace her.

-With incredible swiftness, with wing- ing stretches of darkness and light, the mysterious sphere or bubble flashed and glittered and each was a day or a night recaptured from eternity.
+With incredible swiftness, with winging stretches of darkness and light, the mysterious sphere or bubble flashed and glittered and each was a day or a night recaptured from eternity.

 "We are advancing slowly against the transpired Earth-rays," said the traveller from Ypranil.
 "They are breaking against our cosmic mirror like waves against the prow of a boat.
-We move at will and at ease—whitherso- ever we please—it is all a matter of computation."
+We move at will and at ease—whithersoever we please—it is all a matter of computation."

 Sharrington passed his hand across his eyes.
 "I am dazed," he said, "it is all a dream and an evil one—it is all vanity."

 "It is all relativity," said the other.

 "Relativity," murmured Sharrington, and shuddered, he could not say why, "ah, yes.
-Einstein's Theory—Ruther- ford and his system of releasing atomic forces."
+Einstein's Theory—Rutherford and his system of releasing atomic forces."

 "All these things we knew and used hundreds of years ago—of our years— which are as many thousands of yours."